resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 Dependent on your project, and your rights within the project, the menu system will expand and contract as you switch between the projects.
 The project panes to the left control your access to the resources of the cloud.

-**Demonstrate:** Toggle between them to show changes in the menu system to the left of the page.
+**Demonstrate:** If you belong to more than one project, toggle between them to show changes in the menu system to the left of the page.

 As mentioned, everyone who logs into the NeCTAR cloud via the AAF gets a small time limited trial project.
 This project is prefaced by the words "pt" ([project trial](http://support.rc.nectar.org.au/docs/allocations)) and followed by a